Text that reads "Connected Communities"

 Audience: Front line/clinical and/or program staff, Senior management

 Short description: Members of the Guelph Wellington Digital Equity Coalition include a diverse group of stakeholders with a shared goal of bridging the digital divide.
 Using a collective impact approach members formulated a strategic framework and began working together to address digital equity.
-This workshop will highlight the experiences and challenges of the relatively urban Guelph to the more rural Wellington County.
-GWDEC has an excellent cross section of agencies with representation from urban and rural organizations, non-profit, health, social services, education, and community members.
+This workshop highlighted the experiences and challenges of the relatively urban Guelph to the more rural Wellington County.
+GWDEC has an excellent cross-section of agencies with representation from urban and rural organizations, non-profit, health, social services, education, and community members.
 It is one of the first digital equity coalitions in the province and offers a scalable model that can be replicated in other areas.
-GWDEC is a template for other communities and can share examples of foundational documents (ToR, coalition backbone structure) processes (member orientation, priority setting) and tools.
+GWDEC is a template for other communities and can share examples of foundational documents (ToR, coalition backbone structure) processes (member orientation, priority setting), and tools.

 Presenter information: Brian Sankarsingh, IMS Communications, Alliance for Healthier Communities; Jen Lisso, Digital Services Librarian, Guelph Public Library; Karrie Cumming, Health Promoter, Guelph Community Health Centre